Pumpkin02/ML4B-project/README.md

 ## 1.1 Research Question

-**How can semantic similarity models be used to automatically classify political tweets as true, false, or uncertain by comparing them to a curated fake news dataset?**
+**How can semantic similarity models be used to automatically classify political tweets as true, false, or unclear by comparing them to a curated fake and true news dataset?**

-We investigate this question through the implementation of a paraphrase-based semantic similarity model and a user-facing prototype application, assessing both the technical performance and the social implications of such a system.
+We investigate this question through the implementation of a semantic similarity model based on multilingual sentence embeddings and a user-facing prototype application, assessing both the technical performance and the social implications of such a system.

 ## 1.2 Structure of This Document